 You may withdraw from any interactive or for-credit course by the Monday following the first week of classes for a full refund.
 If you withdraw from the course after that, your course fee will not be refunded.
-No refunds will be offered for self-study or self-study plus courses.
+No refunds will be offered for self-study courses.

 What course will I get credit for from Kathmandu University if I take the Interactive For-credit course?

-The following online courses at RYI/CBS earn the following credits at Kathmandu University:
+These online courses earn the following credits at Kathmandu University:

 - Introduction to Classical Tibetan earns credit for TLAN 101 (3 credits)